walterhiggins/WMPJS/book-outline.md

     > a = 23, b = 21
     > a = 40, b = 23

-The exact output you see probably won't be the same as above but the point of adding the *console.log()* statement is to illustrate that the *numerically()* function will be called many times over during the course of an Array sort.
+The exact output you see probably won't be the same as above but the point of adding the *console.log()* statement is to illustrate that the *numerically()* function will be called many times during the course of an Array sort.

 #### How to compare items in an Array

-The *numerically()* function we created above is called a *Comparator* function because it's only job is to *Compare* things to one another.
+The *numerically()* function we created above is called a *Comparator* function because its only job is to *Compare* things to one another.
 The rules which *Array.sort()* uses when sorting are simple.
 The *Array.sort()* method plucks two items from the array and calls the comparator (the comparing function) passing the two items.
 It repeats this process until all of the items in the array have been compared to each other.
 Comparator functions typically just name their parameters *a* and *b*.

-* If the comparing function returns the number 0 then it means that *a* and *b* are the same (in ranking at least).
+* If the function returns the number 0 then it means that *a* and *b* are the same (in ranking at least).
-* If the comparing function returns a number less than 0 then it means that *a is less than b* so *a* should appear before *b* in the array.
+* If it returns a number less than 0 then it means that *a is less than b* so *a* should appear before *b* in the array.
-* If the comparing function returns a number greater than 0 then it means that *a is greater than b* and so a should appear after *b* in the array.
+* If it returns a number greater than 0 then it means that *a is greater than b* and so a should appear after *b* in the array.

 Let's look at these rules and see how they're used in the *numerically()* function: